lattice-8094/propp/docs/index.md

 ---

 # PROPP: Pattern Recognition and Ontologies for Prose Processing
-# A Python library for narrative analysis
+# A Natural Language Processing Framework for Narrative Analysis

 **Propp** is a modular NLP pipeline designed to extract rich character-centric information from narrative texts, especially litterature.
 It combines deep learning and rule-based techniques for: